2011 Houston Astros season: May

 Hunter Pence with the Astros during the 2010 season.

 The Astros announced on May 16 the sale of their team to a group of investors headed by Jim Crane for the price of $680 million.
 The Astros dropped a contest to the Atlanta Braves, 3–2, with Houston's record slipping to 15–26, worst in the National League.
 This date corresponded the approval of another sale of the team which took place in 1979.

 Starting May 19 at Busch Stadium, outfielder Hunter Pence struck a single to left field off Kyle McClellan to launch a 23-game hitting streak and energize one of the dreariest seasons in club annals.
 His streak continued through a June 13th victory over Atlanta.
 Though he struggled with lower back pain, the All-Star batted .406 (39-for-96) with 19 runs scored, seven doubles, one triple, four home runs, and 19 runs batted in (RBI).
 The Astros posted a record of during Pence's streak to play above their season average.
+The seventh hitting streak in club history to span at least 23 bouts, Pence thumped for the longest since Willy Taveras hit in a club-record 30 successive from July 27–August 27, 2006, while tying for fifth in the major leagues on the season.
+(Note: Tied with Ryan Braun of the Milwaukee Brewers.
+Criteria inclusive: Longest streak of consecutive games, in 2011, in the regular season, requiring hits ≥ 1, sorted by most games matching criteria.)

 Jordan Lyles made his major league debut on May 31, hurling seven clean innings over the Chicago Cubs before his own error put him in line for the loss.
 The team proceeded to back him up, scoring six runs in the ninth to set up a 7–3 Astros victory.

+June

+Right-hander Bud Norris worked a no-hit bid into the seventh inning on June 8 versus the St. Louis Cardinal, which was interrupted by former Astro Lance Berkman's 14th home run of the campaign.
+Norris surrendered the home run to Berkman with two outs in the seventh inning, which resulted as the only blemish in an eight-inning, one-hit, one-run outing, to lead a 4–1 triumph for Houston.
+During the bottom of the third inning, Hunter Pence tripled home Jeff Keppinger off Cardinals starter Jaime García for the first tally of the contest.
+Jason Michaels swattted an RBI single during the bottom of fifth to increase Houston's lead to 3 to 0.
+Mark Melancon secured the final three outs to convert the save (6).